professormarek/python_sir/README.md

 # python_sir
-this is a simple SIR disease simulation in python
+this is a simple SIR disease simulation in python.